-Methods: The Task participates in multiple cruises in Bering and Chukchi Sea, including samples from the COMIDA CAB study.
+Methods: The CMI Task participates in multiple cruises in Bering and Chukchi Sea, including samples during the COMIDA CAB study.
 Dissolved organic and inorganic nutrients and carbon, total alkalinity, particulate organic matter, and pCO2 measurements are used to calculate net ecosystem production and acidification.
 The seasonal changes in stocks of inorganic C and N are a measure of NEP.
 The fraction of NEP accumulating in the dissolved organic matter, suspended particulate matter, and sinking particulate matter pools will be estimated.

+Region: Alaska

+Planning Area(s): Chukchi Sea
-Title: Trophic Links: Forage Fish, Their Prey, and Ice Seals in the Northeast

-Chukchi Sea (AK-08-12-05)
+Title: Trophic Links: Forage Fish, Their Prey, and Ice Seals in the Northeast Chukchi Sea (AK-08-12-05)

-BOEM Information Need(s) to be Addressed: This study will provide BOEM NEPA analysts with sorely needed basic diet information for both fish and seals in the Chukchi Sea.
+BOEM Information Need(s) to be Addressed: This study will provide BOEM NEPA analysts with needed basic diet information for both fish and seals in the Chukchi Sea.
 Because of the close association of the three trophic levels, it will greatly increase understanding of the ecological connections between invertebrates, fish, and seals and also provide measures of natural variability across a series of years that include both warm and cold ocean temperatures.
-This information is needed to meet Essential Fish Habitat and Marine Mammal Protection Act and NEPA requirements in the EISs for the 2010 and 2012 Chukchi Lease Sales.
-This study addresses aspects of USGS study recommendations 3.05 and 6.15.
+This information will be used to meet Essential Fish Habitat and Marine Mammal Protection Act and NEPA requirements in the EISs for Chukchi Lease Sales.